 The unit, called Maybank Kim Eng, will focus on expanding in Southeast Asia through 2015; after that, Maybank plans to continue growing in the Asia-Pacific region and the Middle East, Tengku Zafrul said.

 CIMB, which was Malaysia’s top-ranked stock underwriter over the past four years, in April acquired most of Royal Bank of Scotland Group Plc’s securities operations in Asia.
 CIMB said in June that the $142 million purchase would enable it to compete with banks like JPMorgan Chase & Co.
-(JPM) across Asia.
+(JPM:US) across Asia.

 “We want to be an Asia-Pacific investment bank,” said Charon Wardini Mokhzani, CEO of CIMB Investment Bank Bhd., which added more than 300 people through the RBS deal.
 “The plan is to complete and bed down this acquisition, and grow next year based on the enlarged platform we now have.”